 reset()

 A common question is: what are the basis species used for?
-The basis species define the compositional variables that can be added to a diagram.
-In more precise terms, they define the thermodynamic components of a chemical system.
-The composition of any possible species in that system can be represented by a linear combination of the basis species.
+The basis species define the compositional variables of a system.
+The composition of any species that can possibly be formed in that system can be represented by a linear combination of the basis species.
+The basis species may also be referred to as thermodynamic components, although a strict definition of the latter does not include charged species.

 CHNOSZ requires that the number of basis species is equal to the number of different elements in the basis species (plus charge, if present).
 If you were studying the relative stability of F- and OH-complexes with Al, you might be tempted to try this basis definition: